AI Coach

 Teon Edwards

-This cross-TERC initiative researched using augmented reality from creating location-based Systems Models.
-It seeks to answer the question: Why model a system?
+This cross-TERC initiative is developing an Augmented Reality (AR) app to support the creation and exploration of location-based systems models.
+It seeks to answer the question: Why model a system

 UniVRsal Access